anatolian/archaeology-data-service/README.md

 ## Dependencies
 You will need the following installed on your machine:

-	Python 3.6+ (preferably the newest version in case dependencies become depricated)
+- Python 3.6+ (preferably the newest version in case dependencies become depricated)

-	PostgreSQL
+- PostgreSQL

-	pip
+- pip

 ## Heroku - Running Locally

-Make sure you have Python [installed properly](http://install.python-guide.org).
+Make sure you have Python installed properly (http://install.python-guide.org).
 Also, install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and
 [Postgres](https://devcenter.heroku.com/articles/heroku-postgresql#local-setup).

 Note also that running locally reads from environment variables.
 Please be sure to set the postgres_username, postgres_password, postgres_database, and postgres_hostname